UrbanIntelligenceLab/Exposure-Density-and-Neighborhood-Disparities-in-COVID-19-Infection-Risk/README.md

 # Data Description

-The study combines a large scale, geolocated mobility data with detailed land cover and land use information in New York City to estimate neighborhood level exposure density and evaluate it's relationship with local COVID-19 rates.
+The study combines geolocated mobility data with detailed land cover and land use information in New York City to estimate neighborhood level exposure density and evaluate it's relationship with local COVID-19 infection rates.
 All of the data sources used in the paper are listed in the table below.

 Dataset | Time range | Resolution (spatial/temporal) | Source | Description | URL
 --------|------------|-------------------------------|--------|-------------|----